KristianLyng/varnishfoo/chapter-2.rst

 A browser is an important tool.
 Most of todays web traffic is, unsurprisingly, through a web browser.
 Therefor, it is important to be able to dig deeper into how they work with regards to cache.
-Most browsers have a developer- or debug console, but we will focus on Chrome and Firefox.
+Most browsers have a developer- or debug console, but we will focus on Chrome.

 Both Firefox and Chrome will open the debug console if you hit ``<F12>``.
 It's a good habit to test and experiment with more than one browser, and